“Confident performance isn’t an elusive feat but involves knowledge and skills that any musician can learn.”

 So, to help you become the artistic performer that you’re meant to be, I offer the following exercise.

-1. Open a Word file, and list 2 or 3 things that you most fear happening on stage – mainly note things that have happened to you before.
+Step 1.
+Open a new document, and list two or three things that you most fear happening on stage – mainly note things that have happened to you before.
 Many musicians write, “My hands will shake.
 I’ll have memory slips.
 My tone will break up.”

 a.
 How it affects your performances